 This tells you the number of times residents are hospitalized per 1,000 days of care.
 There is generally a correlation between reduced hospitalizations and the quality of nursing home care.

 This tells you the number of times residents are rehospitalized per thousand days of short-term patient care.

 This metric tracks the number of emergency room visits per thousand days of short-term patient care.

 In Delmar Center, 62.78% of Resident

-This tells you the percent of short-term stay patients that experienced functional improvements, such as with activities of daily living.
+This tells you the percent of short-term residents who experienced functional improvements, such as with activities of daily living.
 High levels of autonomy with ADL's generally correlates with superior rehabilitation services.